What to Do With Your Home After a Divorce?

 What will you do with the home if you break up?
 It’s often unclear exactly what your options are.
 You can choose to sell the home in the event of a divorce, buy out your ex-partner and continue living in the home yourself, or keep the home as joint property.
 Below, we’ll explain the different options in more detail.

 If neither of you chooses to continue living in the house, you can sell the property after the divorce.
 The value of the house will then be determined.
-After the sale and the execution of the notarial deed of sale, you will divide the sale proceeds together.
-Keep in mind that certain costs will be deducted from the sale proceeds, such as:
+After the sale and the execution of the notarial deed of sale, you will divide the sale price between yourselves.
+Keep in mind that certain costs will be deducted from the sale price, such as:

 the balance of the mortgage loan,